 Leaders should expect to encounter common DE&I issues when establishing a culture of diversity, equity, and inclusion.
-Anticipating the eight DEI&I challenges highlighted in this article can prepare leaders to tackle these promptly.
+Anticipating the eight DE&I challenges highlighted in this article can prepare leaders to tackle these promptly.
 Effectively employing DE&I in an organization requires leaders to:

 - Appoint a dedicated DE&I leader